US HVAC roll-up, mapped

 • Find the owner who still answers the phone.
 Around 90 percent of US HVAC contractors are independent.
 Most of those owners are between 55 and 70, have no internal succession plan, and are the most prospected demographic in the trades.
 We find them by name, with a verified email and a direct dial.

 The five largest states carry roughly 35 percent of US HVAC contractors.
-Per capita, the Sun Belt dominates.
-Year-round cooling load means more trucks per resident than in northern states with a shorter cooling season.
+Per capita, the Sun Belt dominates: year-round cooling load means more trucks per resident than in northern states.

 #StateHVAC contractorsPer 100k residents